Mickey's Diner: Media appearances

 Mickey's is famous beyond Minnesota.
 It was named one of America's Top Ten Diners by Jane and Michael Stern in Gourmet magazine.
 It also has been featured on travel and food television series like Unwrapped, Roker on the Road, Rachael Ray's Tasty Travels, Feasting on Asphalt, and Man v.
 Food.
 The unusual diner has been showcased in magazines such as Smithsonian, National Geographic, and Sports Illustrated.

 The diner also has appeared in movies that include The Mighty Ducks series of the 1990s and Jingle All the Way (1996).
 The opening and closing scenes of the 2006 Robert Altman film A Prairie Home Companion were shot at Mickey's.

 The diner is also featured on the front and back cover of the 1985 self-titled debut album of R&B singer Alexander O'Neal, and appears in his 1985 music video for the song "Innocent".
 The diner also appears in the 1991 Pet Shop Boys music video for the song "Where the Streets Have No Name (I Can't Take My Eyes off You)".

-During the 2008 Republican National Convention in Saint Paul, photographs of the diner appeared in local and national newspapers for a different reason.
-Police confronted about two hundred protesters in front of Mickey's Diner.
+During the 2008 Republican National Convention in Saint Paul, police confronted about 200 protesters in front of Mickey's Diner.
 They dispersed them with tear gas, pepper spray, and flash grenades.

-Mickey’s by Willy
+Mickey's by Willy

-A distinct Mickey's restaurant location under different ownership is located at 1950 West 7th Street in Saint Paul's Sibley neighborhood, Mickey’s by Willy.
-It is decorated in the manner of a 1950s-style diner rather than the original location which is representative of the Great Depression and World War II eras of the 1930s and '40s.
+A distinct Mickey's restaurant location under different ownership is located at 1950 West 7th Street in Saint Paul's Sibley neighborhood, Mickey's by Willy.
+It is decorated in the manner of a 1950s-style diner rather than the original location which is representative of the Great Depression and World War II eras of the 1930s and 1940s.
 The secondary location opened in 1960.
 The menu differs at the second location though there are overlaps.
-At one time there were twelve locations under the original ownership.
+At one time, there were twelve locations under the original ownership.